 In addition, as reports of more dark web arrests dominate the media, the users tend to become more vigilant – which makes the process more difficult as user awareness increases.

-There is also a legal conundrum in the cases of child pornography.
+There is also a legal conundrum in the cases of child exploitation.

-While taking down transactions involving weapons and illegal drugs is relatively simple, the same cannot be said about child pornography since it sometimes requires the investigators to break the law.
+While taking down transactions involving weapons and illegal drugs is relatively simple, the same cannot be said about child exploitation since it sometimes requires the investigators to break the law.

 According to Andreas May, this occurs when the clients under investigation prompt the ZIT operatives to provide their own pornographic content.